EmediongFrancis/SimpleChat/README.md

 * Run `npm install`
 * Run `npm start`
 * Open the browser to http://localhost:3000 to view the chat interface.
-* Open a new window of your browser to http://localhost:3000 to connect to the chat room as a different user and see test out the real-time communication.
+* Open a new window of your browser to http://localhost:3000 to connect to the chat room as a different user to try out the real-time communication. by default, it is more fun when another human is on the other end. :)

+Happy chatting!